paastech-cloud/docs/Architecture.md

 ### Organisational overview

-In the beginning, we held a few meetings including everyone to specify all of the necessary functionalities.
-Due to high number of people we weren't really able to be as productive as we wanted but managed to create an overall specifications chart.
+In the beginning, we held a few meetings inviting everyone to specify all of the necessary functionalities.
+As a result of the large number of participants, we weren't really able to be as productive as we wanted but managed to create a first baseline of a specifications chart.

 Afterwards, the work was split up into 3 teams of roughly equal size: